 In the event that your physician believes that you will be out of work for an entire year, you should apply for social security disability [“SSSD”] benefits, even if you are still collecting workers’ compensation benefits.
 You must advise the Social Security Administration of the amount you are collecting from workers’ compensation.
 Your SSD benefits may be adjusted so that you are not receiving more than 80% of your average earnings between your SSD and workers’ compensation benefits.

 Why Do I Need An Experienced Workers’ Compensation Attorney To Handle My Claim?

 For extremely minor injuries, primarily limited to the fingers and toes, it may not be necessary to hire an attorney to file a workers’ compensation claim.
 The more significant the injury, the more critical it is to obtain legal representation at the beginning of the claims process.
-A competent workers’ compensation attorney will ensure that you are paid at the correct temporary disability rate and should fight for you to receive the medical treatment you need to recover from your injuries.
+A competent Workers’ Compensation Attorney in Flemington, NJ will ensure that you are paid at the correct temporary disability rate and should fight for you to receive the medical treatment you need to recover from your injuries.
 It is not uncommon for insurance carriers to deny medical treatment on the basis of a “pre-existing condition,” which the patient was never aware even existed.
 It is thus critical to have an advocate on your side to deal with the insurance carrier as early in the process as possible.

-For more information on Damages Available In A Workers’ Comp Claim, an initial consultation is your next best step.
+For more information on Damages Available In A Workers’ Comp Claim, an initial consultation with Workers’ Compensation Attorney in Flemington, NJ is your next best step.
 Get the information and legal answers you are seeking by calling (908) 923-0020 today.